 - a.
-Include all I&C functions needed to fulfil the plant design basis; - b.
-Identify topics that are to be dealt with consistently across all I&C systems; - Topics to be considered consistently across all I&C systems include, for example: implementation of the plant operational concept, application of human interface design standards, constraints on cable routing, grounding practices and alarm management philosophy. - c.
-Identify the individual I&C systems that will be included in the overall I&C architecture in order to: - 1.
-Support the plant defence-in-depth concept; - 2.
-Support overall I&C design basis requirements for independence; and - 3.
-Adequately separate systems and functions of different safety classes; - d.
-Define the interfaces and means of communications between the individual I&C systems; - e.
-Establish the design strategies to be applied to fulfil the reliability requirements of each safety function allocated to the overall I&C architecture;
+Should Finclude all I&C functions needed necessary to fulfil the plant design basis; - b.
+Should Hidentify topics that are to be dealt with consistently across all I&C systems; 15 - b.
+Topics to be considered consistently across all I&C systems include, for example: implementation of the plant operational concept, application of human interface design standards, constraints on cable routing, grounding practices and alarm management philosophy. - c.
+Should Fidentify the individual I&C systems that will be included in the overall I&C architecture in order to: - 1-i.
+Support the plant concepts of defence in depth and diversity concepts applied at the plant; - 2.ii.
+Support the overall I&C design basis requirements for independence for the overall I&C; - 3.iii.
+Adequately separate systems of different safety classes and functions of different safety classes categories. - d.
+Should Define the interfaces and means of communications between the individual I&C systems; - e.
+Should Eestablish the design strategies to be applied to fulfil the reliability requirements of each safety function allocated to the overall I&C architecture; 16 - e.
+Strategies for achieving reliability requirements might include, for example, compliance with the single failure criterion, redundancy, independence between redundant functions, fail-safe design, diversity, testability and maintainability.
+Section 7 discusses considerations in implementing strategies to achieve reliability. - f.
+Should support the compliance of safety groups with the single failure criterion; - g.
+Should Pprovide necessary information that is necessary in the main control room, the supplementary control room, and other areas where information is needed for operation or for managing the an accident; - h.
+Should Pprovide the necessary operator controls in the main control room, the supplementary control room, and other areas where controls are needed for operation or for managing the an accident; and